The-Loony-Squad/PowerPlay-Claw/README.md

 Update history:

+v1.5.1
+- updated STEP files of assemblies to include sensors

+v1.5
+- reoriented all files so they are in the correct printing orientation when downloaded

 v1.4
 - added camera mount (non-Axon version only)
 - modified servo mount and Viper adapter to fit camera mount